coach-K/Library/README.md

 * Abstract Member (class) : Has a particular ability to manage member information e.g. (id, name);

-### Manage items (Books, Pen etc) of an organization.
+### Manage items (Books, Golf Cart etc) of an organization.

-* Abstract Item (Class): Has the ability to manages items own by the organization e.g. (Book for Library, Jersey for Football club).
+* Abstract Item (Class): Has the ability to manages items own by an organization e.g. (Book for Library, Jersey for Football club).

 ### Prioritize members.

-* ItemQueue (Class) : Has the ability to prioritize member e.g. (Staff over Student of a Library, Coach over players of a Football team).
+* ItemQueue (Class) : Has the capicity to prioritize member e.g. (Staff over Student of a Library, Coach over players of a Football team).

 #
-### Examples and Usage (Creating a simple Book Library)
+### Examples and Usage (Creating a simple Book Library).

->Extend a Member Class
+>Extending a Member Class
 #

 ```Java